It\^o tracers: continuous-trajectory Lagrangian particles for Eulerian hydrodynamics: Implementation algorithm and tests

 \subsection{Description of algorithm}

 Within each cell of the simulation, we compute the quantities in Eqs.~\ref{eq:drift}-\ref{eq:skewness}.
 We interpolate these cell-based quantities onto particle positions using the cloud-in-cell \citep[CIC,][]{birdsall1969clouds} interpolation kernel.
-With this interpolation scheme, when the particle is centered within a cell, the statistical moments of the It\^o process will exactly align with those of the traditional MC tracer algorithm.
+At a cell center, this interpolation reproduces the moments of the traditional MC algorithm along each coordinate.

 The SDE (Eq.~\ref{eq:imc_sde}) is then solved with the Euler-Maruyama method \citep{kloeden1992numerical}.
 For a non-infinitesimal timestep $\delta t> 0$, we thus update the particle's position from time $n$ to $n+1$ via: